 To Paraphrase Navy Seal Admiral William McRaven – “Don’t let the little stuff bother you.
 Every day is a circus”.
 Read his book “Make Your Bed: Little Things That Can Change Your Life…And Maybe the World”.
 Available on Amazon.

 Live Simply – This guy got it right.
 Henry David Thoreau.
 Suggested reading “Walden”.

-Plan and Prioritize per Randy Pausch – Time management guru – See his last lecture on YouTube- https://youtu.be/ji5_MqicxSo
+Plan and Prioritize per Randy Pausch – Time management guru – See his last lecture on YouTube- YouTube

 Exercise – You will feel the difference.
 You will have a higher energy level and suffer fewer diseases.
-Use mud and obstacle races, half marathons, and adventure races, to name a few, as tools to stay on track.
+Use mud and obstacle races, half marathons, and adventure races, to name a few, as activities to stay on track.
 To compel a commitment.
 Just start with short walks every day and watch what happens to your state of mind, then the energy level, then the thought process …

 Keep your Body Mass Index below 25 – Exercise and minimize excess calories by following a good diet.
 Stay 10 pounds below your recommended BMI for optimum performance.